-In my previous article, I wrote about giving regular feedback to hiring managers and teams about their interview process.
+In my previous article, I wrote about giving regular feedback to hiring managers and teams about the interview process.

-Practicing what I preach, at my company Aula Education I’m working on training everyone involved with interviewing to focus their interviews whilst simultaneously making them more engaging for candidates.
+Alongside this, I work a lot on training team members involved with interviewing candidates to focus their interviews whilst simultaneously making them more engaging for candidates.

-Ultimately, we want to get the best out of candidates, while still being able to thoroughly investigate the necessary skills or behaviours, and create a positive candidate experience regardless of the outcome.
+Ultimately, we want to thoroughly investigate the necessary skills or behaviours while simultaneously creating a positive candidate experience regardless of the outcome.

 The first step is to set out an aim for your interviews.
-Is this an interview that will test out skills?
-Behaviours?
-Both?
+Is the purpose to test technical competency or behaviors or maybe both?

-In order to understand this, first write down everything you need to know from someone to be able to confidently hire them into the position.
+In order to understand this, first write down everything you need to know about someone to be able to confidently hire them into the position.
 This should be the basis of both the interview structure and content.

 You are looking for a senior salesperson to help launch your product into a new market.
 They have potential connections with the key clients you are looking for—focus on that!